rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 The ST-LINK/V2 connects to the microcontroller using the Serial Wire Debug (SWD) interface.
 You will need to connect the `GND`, `NRST`, `SWDIO`, and `SWCLK` lines of the ST-LINK/V2 to your flight controller.
 On many F4 boards, these lines are pinned out through a 4-position JST SH connector, although that connector is not always populated.
 Refer to the documentation for your specific board for details.

 The official ST-LINK/V2 also needs a target voltage reference on pin 1 or 2, which for the F4 boards is 3.3V.
 However, there is no externally accessible 3.3V pinout on the F4 boards.
 An easy solution to this is to connect pin 19 (VDD 3.3V) of the ST-LINK/V2 to pin 1 or 2 of the ST-LINK/V2 (Target VCC) to provide the voltage reference.
 You will also need to power the board from another source, either through the USB port or over the servo rail.
+Note that this connection is not required for the cheap clone versions of the ST-LINK/V2.

 ## VS Code

 You can install Visual Studio Code by downloading the latest version from [their website](https://code.visualstudio.com).
-Follow the steps below to configure debugging with the in-circuit debugger
+Follow the steps below to configure debugging with the in-circuit debugger.

+You should open the root firmware directory for editing and debugging, e.g. `code /path/to/firmware`.

 ### Install OpenOCD